 Front end audio are second to none.
 The help and understanding I received from Alan was nothing short of excellent.
 I will be making all future US purchases with you.
 Many thanks

 I've recorded a particular school choir in many venues (including a number of Italian cathedrals; St. John the Divine cathedral in New York - 8 full seconds of natural reverb - go visit it if you can, especially if someone is singing, which happens often; and a worldwide choir competion in Wales).
 These remote venues called for my Sony PCM-D50 field recorder, and I've always been amazed how well it did.
 The stereo mics were wired to a decent Korg multitrack at my first use.
 I thought I'd some difference, but I was very pleasantly surprised.
 The sound was rich, clear, and detailed.
 I was close enough to the choir (about 5 ft above and slightly out from center, angled down and back) and the mics rejected enough audience noise such that there are only a couple times I can even hear the audience.
 A very impressive first trial.
 I can't wait to get these in the "studio" (actually a school choir room).

+These are amazing for acoustic guitar!
 One of the very best choices out there!!